microsoft/reverse-proxy/contributing.md

 ### Roadmap

 We are using project boards to track development of YARP:
-* [Planning](https://github.com/microsoft/reverse-proxy/projects/5) - this board lists the features / work items for the next release of YARP
+* [Planning](https://github.com/microsoft/reverse-proxy/projects/5) - this board lists the features / work items for the next major release of YARP
 * [Active Work](https://github.com/microsoft/reverse-proxy/projects/1) - this board is tracking what YARP team members are working on

 Our primary focus is going to be on features and work items that are listed in the planning board for the next release.
 At the time of writing we are targetting 1.0, the goal of which is to stand up the core functionality so that people can start trying YARP.
 Every feature for that mile stone should have an issue, where scoping and design will be discussed.
 If you wish to contribute, we'd prefer to agree to a design in the issue, before submitting a PR.
 The last thing we want is for you to spend time working on a feature and then have the PR rejected or sit and get stale.